Search for pair production of vector-like quarks in leptonic final states in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Multilepton channel

 For 2017 (2018) data, the minimum $\chi^2$ is found at $f_\Pe=0.10 (0.08) \pm 0.01$ and $f_\PGm=0.15 (0.16) \pm 0.01$.
 The differences in yields between the data and the total background relative to the estimated nonprompt background are 23\% (\eee), 16\% (\eem), 2.7\% (\emm), and 11\% (\mmm) in 2017; and 24\% (\eee), $-5.2$\% (\eem), $-0.4$\% (\emm) and 7.7\% (\mmm) in 2018.
 These differences are assigned as uncertainties.

 A cross-check of the nonprompt rate measurement is performed using a sample of simulated decays of top quark pairs in which both top quarks decay leptonically.
 Events are required to contain at least three leptons, of which two are prompt and one is nonprompt.
-The number of true nonprompt events in which the nonprompt lepton passes the tight identification is compared to the prediction made using the numbers of nonprompt leptons and the nonprompt rates.
-The discrepancies between predicted and observed events in this sample are incorporated in the nonprompt rate systematic uncertainties.
+The number of true nonprompt events in which the nonprompt lepton passes the tight identification is compared to the prediction made using the numbers of nonprompt leptons and the nonprompt rates, The discrepancies between predicted and observed events in this sample range from 1.3\% to 7.5\% across the 2017 and 2018 lepton flavor categories, and are incorporated in the nonprompt rate systematic uncertainties.
+The discrepancies are studied across the leptons' \pt distribution and no significant trends are observed.

 In addition, to check that the nonprompt rates measured in the CR are applicable to the SR, a $\chi^2$ minimization is performed on the \ttbar simulated samples, comparing the true nonprompt distributions to the predicted distributions in both the CR and the SR. The measured $f_\Pe$ is the same in both regions in 2017 and 2018, while $f_\PGm$ deviates by 0.02 and 0.01 in the 2017 and 2018 samples, respectively.